rei/rei-cedar-docs/docs/components/input/README.md

 ## Input with Actions

 Input field with icon buttons inserted to the right.
 Up to 2 buttons can be passed into the `post-icon` slot.
 Each button should have the `cdr-input__button` utility class applied to it.
+Each button should indicate it's function and relationship to the input field through either an `aria-label` or a tooltip.

 <cdr-doc-example-code-pair repository-href="/src/components/input" :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrInput, IconCreditCard, IconXLg, CdrTooltip, CdrButton'})" :codeMaxHeight="false"  :model="{defaultModel: ''}">